Squid: In literature and art

 Giant squid have featured as monsters of the deep since classical times.
 Giant squid were described by Aristotle (4th century BC) in his History of Animals and Pliny the Elder (1st century AD) in his Natural History.
 The Gorgon of Greek mythology may have been inspired by squid or octopus, the animal itself representing the severed head of Medusa, the beak as the protruding tongue and fangs, and its tentacles as the snakes.
 The six-headed sea monster of the Odyssey, Scylla, may have had a similar origin.
 The Nordic legend of the kraken may also have derived from sightings of large cephalopods.

 In literature, H. G. Wells' short story "The Sea Raiders" featured a man-eating squid species Haploteuthis ferox.
+Chapter 59 of Herman Melville's novel Moby-Dick is devoted to an encounter with a large, white squid, "furlongs in length and breadth," which is taken as an ill harbinger, frightening Starbuck; this description may be ascribed to poetic license or hyperbole, but naturalists have pointed out that no squids fitting this description are known to exist.
 The science fiction writer Jules Verne told a tale of a kraken-like monster in his 1870 novel Twenty Thousand Leagues Under the Seas.